-Sharing scientific data is one way to make the world better.
-The more we spread information, more likely it is that sooner or later someone discovers newer and better ways of improving our way of life, whether it is in the medicine field, mobility, technology, etc. Nowadays, in the digital age, people demand information more than ever, bringing new challenges for those in the position to share it: in the middle of this enormous melting pot of knowledge, how to make my work stand out?
+Sharing scientific data, in a very real way, is one way to make the world a better place.
+The more we share scientific information, the more likely it is that, sooner or later, someone discovers newer and better ways of improving our way of life.
+In today’s digital age, people demand information more than ever, bringing new challenges for those in the position to share it.
+In the middle of this enormous melting pot of knowledge, how can you make your work stand out?

 One of the best ways to make your research eye-catching and interesting for audiences is to present your research through visual elements.
 It takes a great deal of work and time finding the best way of organizing information to make sense visually, but you will be astonished by how many more people you can impact this way.
-Here are some tools you can use to present scientific data accurately, efficiently but visually attractive at the same time.
+Here are some tools you can use to present scientific data accurately and efficiently, AND visually attractive at the same time.

 Scientific illustration is a more artistic-oriented kind of illustration compared with charts or infographics.
 They are largely used in medicine (anatomy) and biology, for example, because of the attention to detail and realistic approach.
-It is the perfect way to render aspects of nature that are still impossible to be understood by audiences with the aid of technology alone.
-Its purpose is didactic, objective, with the aim to express something that a scientific entity needs to disclose, but keeping an aesthetical side to it.
-They are mostly used to represent a single object than a sequence of events like a scientific infographic, for example.
+It is the perfect way to render aspects of nature that are still difficult to understand without direct access to technology.
+Its purpose is didactic, objective, with the aim to express something that a scientific entity needs to disclose, but keeping an aesthetic side to it.
+These illustrations are mostly used to represent a single object rather than a sequence of events, like a scientific infographic, for example.

-Graphs are probably the most familiar visual data representations for you.
-They are excellent to consolidate large amounts of information and show patterns or relationships to an audience.
-Normally graphs are used to communicate key findings of your investigation and eventually comparisons between groups of elements.
+Graphs are probably the most familiar visual data representations for most of us.
+They are an excellent way to consolidate large amounts of information and show patterns or relationships to your audience.
+Normally, graphs are used to communicate key findings of your investigation and eventually comparisons between groups of elements.
 The most common types of graphs include:

 - Scatter Plot